wingemo/microservices-/README.md

 DOC  - ISO/IEC/IEEE 29148:2011
+These documents align with the ISO/IEC/IEEE 29148:2011 standard by fulfilling key aspects of system development.
+The SRS captures requirements, meeting the standard's emphasis on defining project scope and objectives.
+The API Spec ensures adherence to interoperability standards by clearly defining interface specifications, in line with the standard's focus on system integration.
+Lastly, the DSAD facilitates deployment in accordance with the standard's requirement for effective system operation and maintenance planning.
+Together, they address fundamental aspects of system development outlined in the standard.

 - SRS (System Requirements Specification)

 - API Spec (Application Programming Interface Specification)

 - DSAD (Deployment Specification and Description)

 TEST - ISO/IEC/IEEE 29119-1
 RESULT - ISO/IEC/IEEE 29119-1